Trixarian/sakis3g-source/README.md

 Then compile Sakis3G:
 `./compile`

-Use the following to create the stripped version (smallest, but strips everything):
+Use the following to create the stripped version (smallest, but strips docs, man & recompile tools):
 `./compile stripped`

-And the embedded version (complete, but lacks usb_modeswitch and sources):
+And the embedded version (complete, but lacks usb_modeswitch and it's sources):
 `./compile embedded`

 Finally copy the compiled file to your bin folder: